rpm-software-management/dnf/doc/cli_vs_yum.rst

  The usage of Delta RPM files
 ==============================

 The boolean ``deltarpm`` option controls whether delta RPM files are used.
-When on, DNF downloads delta files smaller than 50% of the RPM file and rebuilds them using at most as many processes as the number of CPUs online.
-``deltarpm_percentage`` option is not supported, and user can't fine tune the number of delta rebuild processes used.
+Compared to Yum, DNF does not support ``deltarpm_percentage`` and instead chooses some optimal value of DRPM/RPM ratio to decide whether using deltarpm makes sense in the given case.